chengniedotcom/chengniedotcom.github.io/_pages/research.md

 Journal Papers Under Review
 ---------------------------

-- Nie C, Zheng Z (Eric), Sarkar S (2023).
-Firm Competitive Structure and Consumer Reaction in Search Advertising.
-Revising for the 4th round review at _Journal of the Association for Information Systems_

 - Fang B, Nie C, Zheng Z (Eric) (2023).
 Information Asymmetry and Speculation in NFT Platforms.
 Submitted for the 1st round review at _Production and Operations Management_

 - Zhu T, Nie C, Jiang Z, Hu X (2023).
 When Do Consumers Buy during Online Promotions?
 A Theoretical and Empirical Investigation.
 Submitted for the 1st round review at _Journal of the Association for Information Systems_